- Sire-Dam -

-It would be wrong to say he is not effective at a mile and a half – you do not finish a two-length third in any Derby without getting the trip – but he had previously been an emphatic winner of the Dante Stakes over ten furlongs and his Eclipse triumph – when swooping from off the pace after getting shuffled back early on – seemed to confirm a mile and a quarter is his optimum.
+It would be wrong to say he is not effective at a mile and a half – you do not finish a two-length third in any Derby without getting the trip – but he had previously been an emphatic winner of the Dante Stakes over ten furlongs and his Eclipse triumph – when swooping from off the pace after getting shuffled back early on – confirmed a mile and a quarter is his optimum.

 “Roaring Lion is growing up a lot and he’s still improving, and he stayed straight as an arrow today,” John Gosden, his trainer, said after the Derby.
 “Take nothing from the winner, we were following him, but he outstayed us.
 Our horse really is a mile and a quarter horse.”